Members

 addButton(additionalPropertiesopt, callbackopt) → {Overlay}

-Adds a button
+Adds a button to the overlay.

-element will have properties shared between all button
+This button element will have properties shared between all button elements in the overlay.

 You can override the shared properties by using a callback.